Charmed PostgreSQL

 Retrieve the password

-As previously mentioned, the operator’s password can be retrieved by running the get-password action on the Charmed PostgreSQL application:
+The operator’s password can be retrieved by running the get-password action on the Charmed PostgreSQL VM application:

 Running the command should output: